tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Furthermore, small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+• Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.